February 24 – the day life split in two

 She knew: either she would give in, or she would rise again.
 And she rose.

-"At first, I just forced myself to get up, then to drink water, then to open my laptop.
-Small goals every day," she shares.
+“At first, I just forced myself to get up, then to drink water, then to open my laptop.
+Tiny goals every day,” she shares.

-Friends and parents called and wrote every day, offering support.
-It was like a lighthouse when you're in the dark and there's a light somewhere.
-"I started reading again.
+Her friends and parents called and messaged every day.
+That support became like a lighthouse in the dark, reminding her that somewhere, there was still light.
+“I started reading again.
 Listening to music.
-Looking for anything that would distract me from the constant anxiety."
+Looking for anything that would distract me from the constant anxiety.”

 To save money, she moved from an apartment to a room and started receiving minimal state assistance.
 And she held on.

-And it happened.
-In one day, she received two offers.
-And she chose the one that provided stability.
+And then – it happened.
+One day, she received two job offers at once.
+She chose the one that offered stability.
 A new job.
 A new team.
 A new start.
-"In less than a year, I was already promoted.
-It was proof—I could do it.
+“In less than a year, I was already promoted.
+That was the proof – I did it.
 I'm back in my place.
 I'm alive.
-I'm strong."
+I'm strong.”

-Love at a Distance: The Relationship That Couldn't Withstand the War
+Love at a Distance: A Relationship That Couldn't Withstand the War

 At the beginning of the full-scale invasion, Dasha was in a relationship.
-Her boyfriend stayed in Ukraine; he himself insisted she go abroad to be safe.
-For a long time, hope persisted between them: this would end soon, and everything would be as before.
+Her boyfriend stayed in Ukraine; he was the one who insisted that she leave the country to stay safe.
+For a long time, they held onto hope: this would end soon, and things would return to how they used to be.

-"We believed the war would end soon.
-That it was temporary.
-That we would just get through this and return to each other," she recalls.
+“We believed the war would end soon, that it was temporary.
+That we’d just get through it and come back to each other,” she recalls.

 But time passed, the war continued, and Dasha's life changed.
-She was building a new reality, learning to live in a different country, to work, to speak a different language, and to find herself.
-The distance was becoming not just geographical, but internal.
+She was building a new reality, learning to live in a different country, work, and speak a different language, while rediscovering herself.
+The distance between them became not only physical, but also emotional.

-"One day, he told me: you have to choose—are you staying or are you coming back?" she recalls.
-But for her, it was no longer just a question of geography; it was a question of her personal path.
+“One day, he told me: You have to choose – are you staying or are you coming back?” she recalls.
+But for her, it was no longer just a question of geography; it was a question of her path.
 She stayed.
 And they broke up.
-Without scandals or resentment.
-They simply couldn't withstand the circumstances.
+No drama.
+No harsh words.
+Just two people who couldn’t overcome the weight of circumstances.

 “We're not enemies.
 We broke up because that's how it happened.
 He saw how I was changing, how I was adapting.
 And, I think, he subconsciously understood: my place was no longer beside him,” Dasha says.